tovletoglou/ansible-playbook-vagrant-cluster/README.md

 ### More thinks to do

-- TODO: Add roles ansible galaxy or replace them with similar roles
+- TODO: Add roles to ansible galaxy or replace them with similar roles
 - TODO: Fix the `playbook_galera.yml`
 - TODO: Fix the `playbook_elastic`
 - TODO: Fix the `playbook_webserver`
+- TODO: Fix the `playbook_swagger`
+- TODO: Fix the `playbook_teamcity`